 SRS's environmental remediation program has been in place for more than 20 years.
-The Federal Facility Agreement (FFA) for the Savannah River Site (FFA 1993) specifies that RCRA and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) regulate remediating and monitoring contaminated groundwater.
+The Federal Facility Agreement (FFA) for the Savannah River Site (FFA 1993) specifies that RCRA and the Comprehensive Environmental Response, Compensation, and Liability Act regulate the processes of remediating and monitoring contaminated groundwater.
 Remediation focuses on removing mass, reducing contaminant levels, and reducing the exposure of humans and the environment to contaminants that exceed either the MCLs or RSLs.
 Table 7-2 identifies the MCLs and RSLs for the primary contaminants of concern in SRS groundwater.

-For each remediation project, SRS determines the degree of and extent to which the groundwater is contaminated.
-After completing this evaluation, SRS and the regulatory agencies decide upon a strategy for remediating the groundwater.
+For each remediation project, SRS determines the degree of contamination in the groundwater.
+After this evaluation, SRS and the regulatory agencies decide upon a strategy for remediating the groundwater.

 SRS often applies remedial actions to the groundwater contamination source.
 For instance, SRS widely uses soil vapor extraction, a technology that extracts contaminated soil vapor from the vadose (unsaturated) zone to remove VOCs.
 This technology minimizes the VOCs that will reach the water table.
-Recently, SRS has placed an emphasis on converting soil vapor extraction (SVE) systems requiring permanent electrical power to passive systems using solar power or barometric pumping.
+Recently, SRS has emphasized converting soil vapor extraction (SVE) systems requiring permanent electrical power to passive systems using solar power or barometric pumping.

 SRS implements several groundwater remedial technologies.
 These technologies manage the rate the contaminants move and reduce the risk of contaminant exposure to human health and ecological receptors.
 Thirty-nine remediation systems are currently operating.
-In 2018, SRS removed 11,829 lbs of VOCs from the groundwater and the vadose zone and prevented 52 curies of tritium from reaching SRS streams (SRNS 2018).
+In 2020, SRS removed 15,303 lbs of VOCs from the groundwater and the vadose zone and prevented 42.7 curies of tritium from reaching SRS streams (SRNS 2021b).
 SRS has worked for more than 20 years to reduce the tritium flux to Fourmile Branch.
 Since 2000, SRS has reduced the tritium flux to Fourmile Branch by almost 70% using groundwater remedial technologies (subsurface barriers and water capture with phytoirrigation).
-The Mixed Waste Management Facility (MWMF) Phytoremediation Project has the largest reductions.
+The Mixed Waste Management Facility (MWMF) Phytoremediation Project has the largest tritium reductions of the technologies currently in use on the Site.